Woolly rhinoceros: Frozen specimens

 Many rhinoceros remains have been found preserved in the permafrost region.
 In 1771, a head, two legs and hide were found in the Vilyuy River in eastern Siberia and sent to the Kunstkamera in Saint Petersburg.
 Later in 1877, a Siberian trader recovered a head and one leg from a tributary of the Yana River.

-In October 1907, miners in Starunia, Russian Empire, found a mammoth carcass buried in an ozokerite pit.
+In October 1907, miners in Starunia, now Ukraine, found a mammoth carcass buried in an ozokerite pit.
 A month later, a rhinoceros was found 5 m underneath.
 Both were sent to the Dzieduszycki Museum, where a detailed description was published in the museum's monograph.
 Photographs were published in paleontological journals and textbooks, and the first modern paintings of the species were based on the mounted specimen.
 The rhino is now located in the Lviv National Museum along with the mammoth.
 Later, in 1929, the Polish Academy of Arts and Sciences sent an expedition to Starunia, finding the mummified remains of three rhinos.
 One specimen, missing only its horns and fur, was taken to the Aquarium and Natural History Museum in Kraków.
 A plaster cast was made soon afterwards, which is now held in the Natural History Museum in London.